Generative Network-Based Reduced-Order Model for Prediction, Data Assimilation and Uncertainty Quantification: Test case description

 The extended SEIRS model used in this work consists of four compartments (Susceptible - Exposed - Infections - Recovered) and two people groups (Home - Mobile).
 Figure \ref{fig:ExtSEIRSmodel} shows the diagram of how individuals move between compartments and groups.
 The model starts with some individuals in the infectious compartments (Home-I/Mobile-I).
 The members of these compartment will spread the pathogen to the susceptible compartments (Home-S/Mobile-S).
 Upon being infected, the members of the susceptible compartments are moved to the exposed compartments (Home-E/Mobile-E) and remain there until they become infectious.
 Infectious individuals remain in the infectious compartment until they become recovered (Home-R/Mobile-R).
 Recovered people can also become susceptible again due to the loss of immunity.

-Modelling the movement of people is of the utmost importance in the spread of infectious diseases, such as COVID-19.
-Therefore, the goal of the extended SEIRS model is to reproduce the daily cycle of night and day, in which there is a pressure for mobile people to go to their homes at night, and there will be many people leaving their homes during the day and thus joining the mobile group.
-To this end, the extended SEIRS model uses a diffusion term and an interaction term to model this process.
-The equations describing the evolution in space and time of the number of people in each compartment and group can be found in \citep{silva:21a,quilodran:21}.

 One important factor in dynamics of infectious diseases is the basic reproduction number ($\mathcal{R}_0$), which represents the expected number of new cases caused by a single infectious member in a completely susceptible population \citep{dietz:93,hethcote:00}.
 The $\mathcal{R}_0$ controls how rapidly the disease could spread.
 Here, we have two $\mathcal{R}_{0}$, one for each group of people. $\mathcal{R}_{0\,1}$ representing the basic reproduction number of people at home, and $\mathcal{R}_{0\,2}$ representing the basic reproduction number of people that are mobile and outside their homes therefore.
+For this case, we can also calculate an Effective $\mathcal{R}_{0}$ representing the $\mathcal{R}_{0}$ seen by the whole population at a specific time (see Appendix~\ref{sec:appseirs}).